-The first step to add a Backup Proxy to an existing Veeam Backup for Microsoft Office 365 deployment in AWS is to deploy a new Windows Server EC2 instance with the appropriate settings for your design.
-Veeam Backup for Microsoft Office 365 requires a machine that runs a Windows x64 OS and has a minimum of 4 CPU cores and 8 GiB of RAM (c5.xlarge).
+The first step to adding a Backup Proxy to an existing Veeam Backup for Microsoft 365 deployment in AWS is to deploy a new Windows Server EC2 instance with the appropriate settings for your design.
+Veeam Backup for Microsoft 365 requires a machine that runs a Windows x64 OS with a minimum of 8 CPU cores and 16 GiB of RAM (c5.2xlarge).

-For Veeam Backup for Microsoft Office 365 system requirements, refer to the System Requirements section of the User Guide.
-For more information about sizing, refer to the Sizing section of the Veeam Backup for Microsoft Office 365 Best Practices.
+For Veeam Backup for Microsoft 365 system requirements, refer to the System Requirements section of the User Guide.
+For more sizing information, refer to the Sizing section of the Veeam Backup for Microsoft 365 Best Practices.

 Once you have determined your instance size, complete the following steps: